 The Lomba Valley lies in the Longa-Mavinga national park, which forms the western border of Africa's largest conservation area, the Kavango-Zambezi Trans-Frontier Conservation Area (KaZa TFCA).
 It is one of the rivers that feed into the Okavango Delta in Botswana.
 It has enormous potential as a wildlife habitat for elephants and other animals that fled the fighting and poaching that war brought – but before local people can pursue conservation-based development, they need to be made safe.

 The legacy of the 1980s battles are large, high-impact minefields that straddle the few roads and threaten even the most basic infrastructure – in some cases guarding wooden bridges that have long since rotted into the river.
 In the national park system of Cuando Cubango, HALO is being funded by the Angolan Government to clear 153 minefields.
 In the Lomba valley alone, there may be as many as 27 minefields that need to be cleared.

 The HALO Trust first opened roads into the deep south of Angola in the 2000s, but lack of international funding forced it to halt minefield clearance around Mavinga in 2006.
-Some re-survey works has been done since, but Angolan Government support – supplementing HALO's other international donors across the country – has allowed us to begin a major recruitment and training drive.
+Some re-survey works has been done since, but support from the Angolan Government and other international donors has allowed us to begin a major recruitment and training drive.
 Our return to Mavinga has been welcomed by local people.

-We are talking to community members and officials and using the latest technology to pinpoint the minefields that threaten the population and the development of their beautiful region.
+We are talking to community members and officials and using the latest technology—including drone technology funded by SC Johnson—to pinpoint the minefields that threaten the population and the development of their beautiful region.
 Close to many minefields we find patches of cultivated crops, just yards from the dangers that have been buried for over three decades.
 Our return to the Lomba River will benefit both the people and the habitat of this amazing landscape.